Title IX Grievance Procedure

 Title IX Sexual Harassment Prevention and Response

-1. Ensures that the District’s comprehensive health education program in Board policy 6:60, Curriculum Content, incorporates (a) age-appropriate sexual abuse and assault awareness and prevention programs in grades pre-K through 8th, and (b) age-appropriate education about the warning signs, recognition, dangers, and prevention of teen dating violence in grades 7-8.
-This includes incorporating student social and emotional development into the District’s educational program as required by state law and in alignment with Board policy 6:65, Student Social and Emotional Development.
+1. The District’s comprehensive health education program in Board policy 6:60, Curriculum Content, will incorporate (a) age-appropriate sexual abuse and assault awareness and prevention programs in grades pre-K through 12, and (b) age-appropriate education about the warning signs, recognition, dangers, and prevention of teen dating violence in grades 7-12.
+This includes incorporating student social and emotional development into the District’s educational program as required by State law and in alignment with Board policy 6:65, Student Social and Emotional Development.

-2. Incorporates education and training for school staff as recommended by the Superintendent, Title IX Coordinator, Nondiscrimination Coordinator, Building Principal, Assistant Building Principal, or a Complaint Manager.
+2. The District will incorporate education and training for school staff as required by law, or at the Superintendent and Title IX Coordinator's discretion, recommended by the Superintendent, Title IX Coordinator, Nondiscrimination Coordinator, Building Principal, Assistant Building Principal, Dean of Students, or a Complaint Manager.
+All training materials used to train its Title IX Coordinator(s), investigator(s), decisionmaker(s), and informal resolution facilitator(s) will be posted on the District's website.

-3. Notifies applicants for employment, students, parents/guardians, employees, and collective bargaining units of this policy and contact information for the Title IX Coordinator by, at a minimum, prominently displaying them on the District’s website, if any, and in each handbook made available to such persons.
+3. The District will notify applicants for employment, students, parents/guardians, employees, and collective bargaining units of its nondiscrimination policy and contact information for the Title IX Coordinator by, at a minimum, prominently displaying them on the District’s website, if any, and in each handbook made available to such persons.

-A person who wishes to make a report under this Title IX Sexual Harassment grievance procedure may make a report to the Title IX Coordinator, Nondiscrimination Coordinator, Building Principal, Assistant Building Principal, a Complaint Manager, or any employee with whom the person is comfortable speaking.
-A person who wishes to make a report may choose to report to a person of the same gender.
+A person who wishes to make a report of Title IX Sexual Harassment is encouraged to do so to the Title IX Coordinator, Nondiscrimination Coordinator, Building Principal, Assistant Building Principal, Dean of Students, a Complaint Manager, or any employee with whom the person is comfortable speaking.

 The Superintendent shall insert into this policy and keep current the name, office address, email address, and telephone number of the Title IX Coordinator.